DataFire/Integrations/integrations/generated/openbanking_org_uk/README.md

         * Benefit **required** `boolean`: Describe  one or more benefits if they exist
         * BenefitGroup `array`
           * items `object`: Benefit Interest Group
-            * BenefitItem **required** `object`: Benefit Item
-              * BenefitDetail `array`
-                * items `object`: Benefit detail
-                  * BenefitDescription `string`: A textual explanation of what the benefit is
-                  * BenefitID `string`: Unique benefit identifier per organisation
-                  * BenefitName `string`: The name of the benefit
-                  * BenefitType `string`: Type that represents the nature of the benefit
-                  * BenefitValue `string`: The value or values permissible for a specific benefit for an individual product representing a product characteristic
-                  * Counter `integer`: Counter for the criteria (e.g. number of DD)
-                  * CriteriaType `array`
-                    * items `string` (values: CashDeposit, Deposit, DirectDebit, InitialDeposit, InternetLogon, MobileLogon, RegularDeposit): Criteria that is required in order to be eligible for the Benefit
-                  * DefaultToAccounts `boolean`: Is the benefit part of the default account
-                  * MaximumCriteria `string`: Maximum amount for the criteria
-                  * MinimumCriteria `string`: Minimum amount for the criteria
-                  * PromotionEndDate `string`: If the benefit is temporal the end date is when the benefit is no longer applicable
-                  * PromotionStartDate `string`: If the benefit is temporal the start date is when the benefit comes into effect
-              * DateOfChange `string`: Date of the change if it refers to future terms
-              * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date in days
-              * StartPromotionOrFutureTerms `string`: Describes the start date
-              * StopPromotionOrFutureTerms `string`: Describes the end date
-            * BenefitSubType `string` (values: FutureMultipleTerms, Promotional, Regular): Benefit Subtype Code
       * Description **required** `string`: Product description
       * Details **required** `object`: Commercial Credit Card Group
         * CCSubType **required** `string` (values: FutureMultipleTerms, Promotional, Regular): CCC Subtype Code